motion-333/motion2/README.md

   folders and thicken and widen when hovered.
 Clicking a folder focuses it, displaying a centered frame with the folder on the left and the title filling the adjoining rectangle.
-When focused, the folder locks into the square portion of the frame and tilts around the Y and Z axes depending on the pointer position while remaining relatively flat.
-Active titles scale uniformly to fit the rectangle so text stays sharp, and individual letters stretch or shrink in response to hovering.
+When focused, the folder locks into the square portion of the frame and tilts slightly with the pointer.
+The bottom rectangle now holds a scrollable grid where you can showcase images or videos.

+- `manage_layout.py` lets you assign images or videos to grid cells for a specific folder.
+Layout information is stored in `layouts/<folder>.json` and loaded when the folder is selected in the interface.

 ## Usage